 How to use this document

 This document can be used when an artist would like to release the rights to something they've created.
 Conversely, a business person or individual can also use this document to acquire the rights to something someone else has created, and they've agreed.
-In this document, the form filler be able to fill out the details of the work of intellectual property that is being released.
+In this document, all of the details of the work of intellectual property that is being released are included.

-Keep in mind: an intellectual property release is different than a licensing agreement.
-Here, the artist won't retain any rights to the work and also won't get paid any royalties, as mentioned above.
+Keep in mind that with this document, the artist won't retain any rights to the work and also won't get paid any royalties, as mentioned above.
 A release should be used specifically in the instance where the artist would like to just give away all of their rights so that another person can start to use the work however they may like.

 There are no laws outlining what must be put into an Intellectual Property Release Agreement.
 Overall, intellectual property in the United States is covered under primarily federal law, with the main statute applicable being the Copyright Act of 1976.
 It is best practice to include as much detail about the work as possible, in the Intellectual Property Release Agreement, so that if a dispute should arise, the rights to the specific work are clear.